CAREER DEVELOPMENT ASSOCIATION OF PRINCE EDWARD ISLAND

 Lisa feels the silver lining in her career change is her decision to enroll in a Master of Arts in Counselling Psychology program at Yorkville University to become a counselling therapist.
 “This program will help me better meet student needs as a school counsellor.
 I am also planning a parallel career as a counselling therapist outside the public school system.”

-“When obstacles get in the way of my success, I am creative in problem solving and finding solutions.
+Resiliency and a positive outlook on life have served her well “When obstacles get in the way of my success, I am creative in problem solving and finding solutions.
 I do not hesitate to talk about the situation to a trusted colleague or friend.
 Usually, their questions or suggestions bring me closer to finding a solution.

 “Through professional development, I have learned that a shared leadership style that values every member of the team and gives each member space to share their opinions is the best approach.
 I also have some moments when I struggle with my self-confidence and decision-making.
 I question my own competence in difficult situations.
 I think this reflexive practice helps me make well-informed choices and use emotions to act upon my life choices.